Last Updated on

 How Can You Stop Swaddling Your Infant?

-If your baby is not too dependent on swaddling for going off to sleep or for comfort, then the swaddle transition may not be difficult for you to manage and your baby will gradually adapt to it.
+If your baby is not too dependent on swaddling to fall asleep, then the swaddle transition may not be difficult for you to manage and your baby will gradually adapt to it.
 However, if your baby is greatly dependent on swaddling, then you may find it a bit of a task.
 Here we shall discuss how you can stop swaddling your infant:

-- The first and foremost thing to remember is; never stop swaddling abruptly and suddenly.
+- The first and foremost thing to remember is that don’t stop swaddling all of a sudden.
 Any sudden change may not be accepted by your baby.
-The best approach to stop swaddling is to bring it gradually.
+The best approach to stop swaddling is to do it slowly.

 - Later, you can start by keeping one and then both the legs out of the blanket.